 Follow the same route heading back to Ottawa, except for the last stretch north of the Queensway where the bike lane follows Bayswater versus Percy, as indicated by the purple line on the above map.

 Swap Boxes and Little Free Libraries are a great way to share books and other items amongst neighbours and passersby.
 Here’s how they work: usually streetside, people are enticed to open them up.
 If something inside strikes their fancy they can take or exchange the item with something else.
-I started this route back in 2016, updating the map with boxes over the years as they come and go, or as they have been modified.
+I started this route back in 2016, updating the map annually with boxes as they come and go, or as they have been modified.
 Everyone who has one loves the joy and sharing that they contribute to the community!

 We were inspired to put up a swap box in front of our place after discovering a number of others around town that had been created by the late street artist Elmaks.
 There is also an online group you can register your book swap box called Little Free Libraries.
 Here’s an article in the Kitchissippi Times on some of those local little libraries.